AMD TrueAudio

-TrueAudio is the name given to AMD's ASIC intended to serve as dedicated co-processor for the calculations of computationally expensive advanced audio signal processing, like e.g. convolution reverberation effects and 3D audio effects.
+TrueAudio is AMD's application-specific integrated circuit (ASIC) intended to serve as dedicated co-processor for the calculations of computationally expensive advanced audio signal processing, such as convolution reverberation effects and 3D audio effects.
 TrueAudio is integrated into some of the AMD GPUs and APUs available since 2013.

 Overview

 TrueAudio is a DSP for audio based on Cadence Tensilica HiFi EP DSP with Tensilica Xtensa SP float support.

 AMD claimed that a few simple audio effects can use up to 14% of the CPU.
 Audiokinetic claimed that it is up to 10%.
 Independent software vendors (ISV), such as game developers, can use what is called a Wwise audio plugin to offload such computations to the TrueAudio DSPs.
 The on-die TrueAudio DSPs provide a better "silicon area to computing power" ratio and "power consumption to computing power" ratio for audio processing than the CPU, effectively making it an audio acceleration unit.
-Any additional benefits of the TrueAudio DSPs, such as "better effects", have been severely criticized.

 On 18 March 2014, AnandTech evaluated AMD TrueAudio using the Thief video game.